akasper/dnd/general.md

 > rolls again and gets a 2.
 He calculates his damage -- 10 + 10 + 10 + 2 + 8 --
 > and gets a 40.

+In additions, weapons have special explosion rules.
+Whenever an attack roll is naturally within the _threat range_ of the wielded weapon, the die explodes.

+> Example
+> Furio is wielding a longsword, whose threat range is 19-20.
+Furio makes an
+> attack roll; the natural value of the d20 is 19.
+Because this is within the
+> threat range of his weapon, he rolls a d20 again and this time gets a 7.
+> Furio's attack bonus is +4.
+The value of Furio's attack roll is 19 + 7 + 4 = 30.

 ### Critical
+Critical successes and critical hits occur whenever a roll of the d20 exceeds the target number by 20.

 ## Abilities